 - Remain calm.
 Assist anyone disabled or injured in exiting the building.
 Do not use elevators.

 - Do not use the telephone (except in cases of emergency dial 6666 for help).
 If there is an emergency and the phones are down, send a runner to the community safety office located at 28 West.

 - Do not return to an evacuated building unless told to do so by a CSO.

-- Notify the community safety (extension 6666) and facilities services (extension 7283) offices of damaged facilities.
+- Notify the community safety department (extension 6666) and facilities services (extension 7283) offices of damaged facilities.
 Note: gas leaks and power failures create special hazards.
 Please report them as soon as possible.

 - If requested, assist emergency crews as necessary.